-This section of the policy sets out the goal and objectives of the Disaster Management system in Kenya, arrangements for effective management, roles and responsibilities of different Stakeholders at different levels.
-This policy proposes the establishment of a semi autonomous management system and it provides an implementation framework and guiding principles for Disaster Management.
+The policy sets out the goal and objectives of the Disaster Management system in Kenya, arrangements for effective management, roles and responsibilities of different Stakeholders at different levels.
+This policy proposes the establishment of an autonomous management system and it provides an implementation framework and guiding principles for Disaster Management.